ktrainer2885/MercenaryCreator/README.md

 Place any general info that the team needs to know here.
 (If anyone knows markdown, prettyfy it please.)

+## To-do

+A general Todo list.

+1. ~~Implent users and log on~~

+2. ~~Implment logout~~

+3. Create model for units

+4. Create wizard steps for unit creation

+4. Attach units to users

+4. Make dashbaord display units of the user

+5. Link homepage buttons to sign up

 ## Important Folders

 The "projectInfo" folder has the mock ups.
 Also place any documents that you need to reference in here.(Flow charts, diagrams etc)